How Long Does iCloud Backup Take

 Can I Use My iPhone While Backing Up?

-Yes, you can use your iPhone when the backup is over a cloud service.
-However, if you are backing up data using USB through external hard drives, keeping still as a loose wire may interrupt the data backup process.
+You can use your iPhone when the backup is over a cloud service.
+However, if you are backing up data using a USB through external hard drives, keeping it still as a loose wire may interrupt the data backup process.

 Conclusion